 If you are picking up your yurt at our Will Call Loading Dock please note that you will need to know the size and weight of the crates prior to arriving to make sure you have enough space and horsepower.
 The main crate alone weighs over 1500 pounds!

 How long does it take to make my yurt kit?

 Depending on the number of units in the queue, we average around 30 days from the time you make your deposit.
 We are willing to work with you if you have a crisis or emergency situation and need it sooner than the normal turn time.
 Likewise, extra sets of French doors, wood framed windows and custom features may add time by a week.

 Yes, we have three yurts set up at our facility in Tukwila.
 Our beautiful “yurt yard” is alongside the Green River Trail!

-We have a 12’ diameter Sparrow, an 18’ diameter Raven and a furnished 30’ (731 square feet) Eagle.
+We have one of each of our yurt models, and showcase nearly every available option.
 We are open for tours Monday – Friday from 8:30 am – 4:00 pm and Saturdays by appointment.

 Can my yurt go directly on the ground?

-No, only our smallest model, the Sparrow, has the option of going directly on the ground.
-You need the circular platform or deck underneath to give you strength in wind and snow and to keep water from coming in from underneath.
+No, you need the circular platform or deck underneath to give you strength in wind and snow and to keep water from coming in from underneath.